Eltaurus-Lt/Anki-Card-Templates/README.md

 >   <summary>Changing input method to Typing:</summary>
 >
 > > 1.
 Open [the Card Type editor](#relevant-anki-windows)
 > > 2.
-In the dropdown `Card Type: ` list at the top, select the Type of Cards you wish to convert into Typing Card
+In the dropdown `Card Type: ` list at the top, select the Type of Cards you wish to convert into Typing Card (you can [add a new Card Type](#-1-making-new-card-types) for this purpose)
 > > 3.
 Change the mode to set on the Front side template to "typing" (you can look for "mode=" using the search bar)
 > > 4.
 Adjust [the on-screen keyboard layout](7-on-screen-keyboard-layout) to match the kind of material being tested in the Card Type
 > > 5.
 [Disable](#10-disabling-specific-elements) the Hint button (search for "HintButton") if needed